BIGJRA/BIGJRA.github.io/reborn.md

 Head out, and back up past the Old Rod house.
 You'll find the Name Rater's house here.
 Up from here, the first barrel you see will hide a *Heart Scale*.
 Straight to the left and down between the two brown buildings you'll find a hidden *Purple Shard*.

+If it is still a clear daytime, here you'll be able to talk to Teddiursa again, who will run off to a random location.
+I will cover all the locations later on, but keep in mind finding it three times from here will allow you to battle and catch it.

 Enter the building here and talk to the old man for a battle.
 If you win, you'll be able to enter his garden.

 Seacrest's Garden